OEUG99/Knowledge-Garden/pages/Zig.md

 		  @setRuntimeSafety(false);
 		  ```
 		- ### Unreachable
 			- `unreachable` are a type of assesertion to the compiler, that tell the compiler a certain branch is impossible.
-If we somehow reach an unreachable, this can be caught by runtime sag
+If we somehow reach an unreachable, this can be caught by runtime safety as it is treated as a detectable illegal behavior.
+			-